 Most IBD patients will fall into the moderate or lowest risk groups.
-Defining a 'highest-risk' group is not exact, with little or no evidence specific to COVID-19.
-The grouping has therefore been determined following extensive discussion amongst UK IBD specialists with input from international colleagues.
-Based on the current evidence, we understand increasing age, heart disease, diabetes and hypertension are the amongst the biggest risk factors for poor outcome in COVID-194-9.
-As such priority has been given to these factors alongside medications, other than individuals on high dose steroids (Table 1 and below).
-Where risk is primarily determined by IBD (patient and treatment factors) we recognise this is a dynamic process i.e. patients may move between risk categories over the duration of the pandemic.
+Defining a 'highest risk' group is not exact, with little or no evidence specific to COVID-19.
+The grouping has therefore been determined following extensive discussion among UK IBD specialists with input from international colleagues.
+Based on the current evidence, we understand increasing age, heart disease, diabetes and hypertension are the among the greatest risk factors for poor outcome in COVID-19.4-9 As such, priority has been given to these factors alongside medications, other than individuals on high dose steroids (table 1 and below).
+Where risk is primarily determined by IBD (patient and treatment factors), we recognise this is a dynamic process-that is, patients may move between risk categories over the duration of the pandemic.

-This will be a very busy time for clinical teams with redeployment in order to managethe COVID-19 pandemic.
+This is a very busy time for clinical teams with redeployment in order to manage the COVID-19 pandemic.
 We have therefore aimed for simple clear messages wherever possible.
-For this reason, we have deliberately not provided a drug by drug description of clearance and recommend it is 3 months after cessation of a drug therapy before a patient changes risk category.
-In part this is to discourage practice of stopping drugs purely to switch risk category.
-The exception is steroids which is covered explicitly in the grid.
-As a working group we have had some discussion about tofacitinib which has a much shorter half-life; in this case we advise clinician discretion regarding the timepoint at which cessation impacts on risk categorisation.
+For this reason, we have deliberately not provided a drug by drug description of clearance, and recommend it is 3 months after cessation of a drug therapy before a patient changes risk category.
+In part, this is to discourage the practice of stopping drugs purely to switch risk category.
+The exception is steroids, which is covered explicitly in the grid.
+As a working group, we have had some discussion about tofacitinib which has a much shorter halflife; in this case, we advise clinician discretion regarding the time point at which cessation impacts on risk categorisation.

-We wish to strongly emphasise;
+We wish to strongly emphasise:

-- Patients should continue their current medications. - Access to injectable treatment (infliximab, vedolizumab, ustekinumab, adalimumab, certolizumab and golimumab) should be maintained irrespective of risk category and distancing / isolation recommendations. - Infusion suite services (with appropriate social distancing methods) should be maintained as a priority area to prevent treatment flare, admission and increased risk of immunogenicity. - Homecare provision of sub-cutaneous medicines should be maintained as a priority for IBD patients.
+- Patients should continue their current medications. - Access to injectable treatment (infliximab, vedolizumab, ustekinumab, adalimumab, certolizumab and golimumab) should be maintained, irrespective of risk category and distancing/isolation recommendations. - Infusion suite services (with appropriate social distancing methods) should be maintained as a priority area to prevent treatment flare, admission and increased risk of immunogenicity. - Home care provision of subcutaneous medicines should be maintained as a priority for IBD patients.

-General advice for all IBD patients is provided in Box 1.
+General advice for all IBD patients is provided in box 1.